Jason360x/Portfolio/README.md

 (see "LibraryProject\src\main\java\swt\library\ReturnBookController.java" and "LibraryProject\src\main\resources\swt\library\returnBook.fxml")

 I:
-- ...created the GUI and logic for the return of the books
+- ...created the GUI and logic for the return of the books.
-- ...helped create the DB table for the list of borrowed books and conceptionalized the return logic
+- ...helped create the DB table for the list of borrowed books and conceptionalized the return logic.
-- ...created the rating system with a DB table
+- ...created the rating system with a DB table.
-- ...helped other teammembers with various problems
+- ...helped other teammembers with various problems.

 The login details for the admin account are:
 - username: admin